sighupio/gatekeeper-policy-manager/README.md

 The image published on quay.io is built for the root path.
 If you need a subpath deployment, build your own image with the argument above and push it to your own registry, or reference the Dockerfile from your CI pipeline with the same `--build-arg`.

+If you enable OIDC, keep `GPM_OIDC_REDIRECT_DOMAIN` as the scheme and host only, for example `https://example.com`.
+GPM adds the subpath.
+Register `https://example.com/gpm/oidc-auth` with your provider as the redirect URI.

 ### Multi-cluster support